Toyota Yaris engines, drive and performance

 - Perfect for town drivers

 Sounds complex.
 But it isn’t.
-It’s a non-plug in full hybrid, which means you don’t need to charge it up from the mains to benefit from electrical assistance.
-On the flip side, it doesn’t run purely on electric and the battery pack just there to assist the petrol engine in certain situations.
+It’s a non-plug-in full hybrid, which means you don’t need to charge it up from the mains to benefit from electrical assistance.
+On the flip side it doesn’t run purely on electric and the battery pack is just there to assist the petrol engine in certain situations.

-In our extended six-month test, driver Gareth Evans reported, ‘The hybrid system in this iteration is so impressively developed.
+In our extended six-month test Gareth Evans reported: ‘The hybrid system in this iteration is so impressively developed.
 It’s really smooth and almost silent when in electric mode, but the biggest surprise for me was the 1.5-litre petrol engine’s peppy performance.
 It feels like it’s got a lot more oomph than its 115hp would suggest, and it sounds distinctive too because it only has three cylinders.
 Just like my last motorbike.’

-For 2024, Toyota has introduced two new trim levels, Premiere and GR Sport, that also come with a new, enhanced power unit.
+Since 2024, Toyota’s top two trim levels, Excel and GR Sport, have come with a new, enhanced power unit.
 They’re still powered by a 1.5-litre hybrid, but Toyota has fettled with the electric element of the engine so it now produces 129hp.
 Can you tell a difference on the road?
-Not really, but the enhanced engine still works well in tandem with the CVT transmission and a little extra poke is always welcome.
+Not massively, but the enhanced engine still works well in tandem with the CVT transmission and a little extra poke is always welcome.
+The 0-62mph time of 9.2 seconds also makes it usefully quick for day-to-day driving for a car for like this.

 What’s it like to drive?